Harmoniq: Efficient Data Augmentation on a Quantum Computer Inspired by Harmonic Analysis: Application

 The coordinates $(x_k, z_k) \in \mathbb{Z}_d^2$ are arranged into three well-separated clusters.
 Each individual data vector $f_i$ is constructed as a unique realization of this underlying structure.
 For each signal $i = 1, \dots, m$, we sample a coefficient vector $c_i \in \mathbb{R}^{12}$ from a standard normal distribution, yielding the signal:

-To simulate realistic conditions, we introduce additive Gaussian noise $\epsilon \sim \mathcal{N}(0, \sigma)$ to every entry.
+To simulate realistic conditions, we introduce additive Gaussian noise $\epsilon \sim \mathcal{N}(0, \sigma^2)$ to both the real and the imaginary part of every entry.
 The addition of noise in our data set partially masks the underlying structural features of the clusters.
 As the noise level increases, noise masking becomes more and more pronounced which allows us to test the limits of our protocol across various noise regimes.

-To be able to run the algorithm on a quantum computer, every data vector is normalised to a quantum state, and enters in the probabilistic mixture proportional to its norm, as explained in Sec.~\ref{framework}.
+Following Sec.~\ref{framework}, every data vector is normalized to a quantum state and enters the probabilistic mixture proportional to its squared norm.